San Severo: Origins

 According to legend, a city called Castrum Drionis (Casteldrione) was founded by the Greek king Diomedes.
 San Severo is said to be one of the last towns in Italy to remain pagan, and only in 536 did Saint Laurence of Siponto, bishop of Siponto, convert the town's inhabitants to Christianity.
 He also required that the village be renamed after governor Severus.

 San Severo lies in the Daunia, and various Neolithic settlements have been detected.
 In the early Middle Ages, the area was not inhabited or defined.
 Between the Lombards and the Byzantine ages, the Benedictine monastery at Cassino was established, and with it, the cult of the apostle of Saint Severinus of Noricum.
 San Severo was founded in the 11th century around a small church built by the Benedictine monks from Montecassino.
 It rapidly developed as a trade town.
 In 1053, it was the scene of the historical victory of Robert Guiscard over the papal troops under Pope Leo IX (see Battle of Civitate).
-In the eleventh century, San Severo was the route of the Via Sacra Langobardorum and a primitive church arose dedicated to Saint Severino, from which continued an influx of pilgrims to Monte Sant'Angelo and movement of people and goods.
-The town was therefore called Castellum Sancti Severini ("Fortified Town of San Severo").
+In the eleventh century, San Severo was the route of the Via Sacra Langobardorum and a primitive church arose dedicated to Saint Severinus, from which continued an influx of pilgrims to Monte Sant'Angelo and movement of people and goods.
+The town was therefore called Castellum Sancti Severini ("Fortified Town of Saint Severinus").

 The conurbation developed rapidly due to its favorable position for trade, and soon took on considerable importance; it became the seat of Venetian, Florentine, Saracens and Jewish merchants.
 Subject to the abbots of the Benedictine monastery of San Pietro di Torremaggiore (in 1116 the abbot gave the famous Adenulfo Libertatis Charta), in 1230, the city rebelled against Frederick II of Hohenstaufen who ceded it to the Knights Templar.